 The value of an individual setting might be changed by executing sp\configure with two parameters-the first parameter being the setting to change, and the second parameter being the new value.
 After a setting has been amended, a RECONFIGURE or RECONFIGURE WITH OVERRIDE command must be issued to apply the new setting.
 Alternatively, the new setting can be applied by restarting the SQL Server instance.

-For more information, see the topic Server Configuration Options (SQL Server) in Books Online:
+For more information, see the topic Server Configuration Options (SQL Server) in the SQL Server 2016 Technical Documentation:

 Server Configuration Options (SQL Server)

 http://aka.ms/qitsih

 Demonstration: Scripting SQL Server Logins